What to Know Before You File a Car Accident Lawsuit

 Types of Car Accident Injuries

-The aftereffects of a car accident can be as bad—or worse—than the pain you feel right away.
+The aftereffects of a car accident can be as bad — or worse — than the pain you feel right away.
 Serious car accidents can cause catastrophic injuries.
-But even if you walk away from a bad accident, you should contact an attorney in case injuries appear later.
+But even if you walk away from a bad wreck, you should contact an experienced Oklahoma car accident attorney in case more severe injuries appear later.

 - Meniscus tears